Install on Linux¶

 With the GPU container you can optionally enable TensorRT, NVIDIA's model optimization runtime that will greatly increase your models' speed at the expense of a heavy compilation and optimization step (sometimes 15+ minutes) the first time you load each model.

-You can enable TensorRT by adding TensorrtExecutionProvider
+You can enable TensorRT by adding TensorrtExecutionProvider to the ONNXRUNTIME_EXECUTION_PROVIDERS environment variable.

 sudo docker run -d \